-With a near real-time alerting system in place to monitor unplanned incidents, facility personnel are free to focus on their more critical and timely responsibilities.
+With a near-real-time alerting system in place to monitor unplanned incidents, facility personnel is free to focus on their more critical and timely responsibilities.

 Video as a Sensor has real-world applications across a multitude of industries.
 It is especially relevant in verticals such as Oil & Gas, Energy, Utilities and Manufacturing, where safety and compliance are top priorities.

 Video as a Sensor empowers operators with timely, relevant data and the ability to focus on the strategic parts of their job.

 Innovation Delivery as a Service (IDAAS) is CB Technologies’ proven process that de-risks innovation and gives you the best chance for digital transformation success.
 Delivering real results through constant evolution, transformation, rapid iteration, innovation, and support.

 Connected Worker uses intrinsically safe devices to deliver actionable data to key personnel in real time.

 How CBT Uses RealWear to Implement Industrial IoT